 MADE LOCALLY IN

-Nora’s Kitchen Granola is hand-crafted and produced in a licensed commercial kitchen in Portland, Oregon.
+Nora’s Kitchen Granola is hand-crafted and produced in a certified licensed gluten-free commercial kitchen in SE Portland, Oregon at Gluten-Free Concepts.

 - 8 grams of protein per serving